Forsyth-Creations/CAL/README.md

 ## Add to end of .bashrc

-cd /home/pi/CAL/coreCode/ && sudo ./CALinitialize.sh &
+cd /home/pi/CAL/coreCode/ && sudo bash ./CALinitialize.sh &

 ## Add to Crontab: Simple On and Off